 We welcome the progress that planners, funders and providers have made in making sure that children, young people and their families in Scotland can access the palliative care they need, where they need it.
-We join Children’s Hospices Across Scotland (CHAS) in calling on the next Scottish Government to continue sustainable funding for children’s hospice care over the next five years – and develop a new national strategy for palliative and end of life care and sustainable funding of at least £7 million per year through Children’s Hospices Across Scotland (CHAS).
+This includes the Scottish Government’s commitment develop and publish a new national strategy for palliative and end of life care and sustainable funding of at least £7 million per year through Children’s Hospices Across Scotland (CHAS).

 SCYPPEx developed ‘A Framework for the Delivery of Palliative Care for Children and Young People in Scotland’.
 This was published in November 2012 by the Scottish Government with CEL 37 (2012), a directive to NHS Boards in Scotland.

 In 2015, the Scottish Government published a new Strategic Framework for Action for Palliative and End of Life Care.
 In 2016, Together for Short Lives welcomed the announcement that the Scottish Government committed £30 million funding for CHAS as part of increased investment in children’s palliative care for the period 2016-21.
 The funding has provided approximately half of the agreed running costs of running CHAS.

 Despite this progress, challenges remain.
 In its manifesto document ahead of the 2022 Scottish Parliamentary elections, CHAS highlighted that not all families in Scotland are equally able to access consistent 24/7 support for end of life care at home, if they choose it.
 Some NHS boards in Scotland are able to consistently offer this service.
 In NHS Ayrshire and Arran, the Paediatric Supportive Care Team was put in place specifically to address this issue.
 The team provides round the clock out of hours medical and nursing support to families in their chosen place of care.